The Glass Ceiling and the Grass Ceiling:

 Gender in Informal Networks

-by Ria Panneer, Sociology
+by Ria Panneer, Economics and Management Information Systems

 Abstract: This article explores the persisting impact of gender bias within the labor force, namely through the presence of golf in higher levels of corporate institutions.
 Does the sport of golf, when used as a networking tool, contribute to the underrepresentation of women in leadership positions?
 Considering the findings of McGuire (2002), this piece examines the possibility that systemic challenges faced by women in building strong networks are exacerbated by the regular use of golf as a tool to network both formally and informally.
 This article posits the conclusion that traditional gender roles and expectations leave women with less hours in the day to golf than men, which therefore limits women’s access to influential networks that are crucial for career advancement.
 The concept of the “grass ceiling” is examined, suggesting that the prominence of golf in executive careers acts as a barrier to women’s entry into informal networks.
 Consequently, upward mobility in the careers of women in positions of leadership is collectively hindered.
 The author extends their inquiry to whether women in leadership can integrate into men-dominated golfing networks, despite systemic barriers, if the number of women golfers increases.
 If women are provided entry into these networks after their golfing uptake increases, the sport can be used to construct networks for both men and women alike.
 The conclusion proposes that redefining golf as a networking tool for both genders may help alleviate structural economic gaps in influence.